Judge suspends Michigan's dormant 1931 abortion ban

 The Michigan law, which makes it a crime to assist in an abortion, has been on the books since 1931.
-But it has had no practical effect since the Supreme Court legalized abortion nationwide in 1973.
+But it has had no practical effect since 1973 when the Supreme Court legalized abortion nationwide.

 The court, however, could throw out that landmark ruling before July, leaving abortion issues for each state to decide.